playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 # Rendering Children in a Loop {#rendering-children-in-loop}

-Now that we're familiar with accessing children, let's use the same APIs introduced before to take the following component template:
+Now that we're familiar with accessing children let's use the same APIs introduced before to take the following component template:

 ```html
 <ParentList>